limeandcoconut/react-silver-bullet/readme.md

 ## Scripts

-`start`: Start the app in development mode.
-With HMR for client and webpack watching the server.
+`start`: Start the app in development mode with HMR for client and webpack watching the server.

-`start:prod-test`: Start the production server.
-(I suggest [pm2] for production)
+`start:live`: Start the production server.
+(I suggest [pm2] for actual production)

 `build`: Do a production build of the site.

+`build:live`: Do a production build of the site **with live analytics**.

 `build:lite`: Build without heavier production plugins for a quick test. 💯Calories only!